How to Get Rid of Termites (and Make Sure They Never Come Back)

 3. Take the cardboard outside and burn it.

-4. You can repeat this multiple times.
+4. Repeat this process multiple times.

 A popular and highly effective treatment is creating a liquid termiticide (a toxic insecticide) exterior barrier outside your home.
 Termites cannot detect the chemical.
 They eat the termiticide and unknowingly spread it throughout their colony, effectively killing all the termites.
 As stated above, a local pest expert should handle termiticide treatments because it can be risky if you don’t handle it properly.